sdegutis/90s.dev/site/public/index.md

 - 🧪
   ### Retrofuturistic
-  Innovative tech on the inside, pixel art aesthetics on the outside.
+  Innovative technology on the inside, pixel art aesthetics on the outside.

 - 🤝
   ### Collaborative
-  Multiuser dev environment that lets us build one big app together.
+  Multiuser creativity platform that lets us build one big app together.

 - 🔨
   ### Meta Game-maker